nehanarayankar/Tableau_City_Bike_Project/README.md

 # Data and Data Cleaning

-The data for this project can be found at https://citibikenyc.com/system-data
+The data for this project can be found at [Citibike Data](https://citibikenyc.com/system-data).

-Data Cleaning Process
+##Data Cleaning Process

 1. Imported Data (12 files)
 	a.
 Loaded data to Excel
 	b.
 Reviewed for any immediate inconsistencies, missing values and formatting issues